-The Performance Standards are in addition to and require compliance with Massachusetts laws and regulations regarding automobile insurance and the CAR Rules of Operation.
-Any revisions to existing laws or regulations or any new laws or regulations will become part of the Performance Standards when they are promulgated.
+The Performance Standards require and are in addition to compliance with Massachusetts laws and regulations regarding automobile insurance and the CAR Rules of Operation.
+When revisions to existing laws or regulations or any new laws or regulations relating to claims handling are promulgated, they will become part of the Performance Standards.